aerisweather/logger-bootstrap/README.md

 # LoggerBootstrap

 Bootstraps [Winston](https://github.com/winstonjs/winston) logging services and middleware for your Node.js app.
+Using Winston (the sort of defacto standard for logging in Node), creates some sane defaults for logging using simple environment variables.

 ## Why?